View the video on Fire Engine 1 stationed at Station 1 on Haggerty and Ann Arbor Roads. This engine is a 2000 Pierce Fire Pumper, 18 years old.

 * First responders in the City of Plymouth, will become some of the best-equipped in the nation to save a pet’s life.
 Invisible Fence Brand of NW Ohio and Invisible Fence of Ann Arbor donated three pet oxygen mask kits to the Fire Department at Plymouth City Hall.
 See story - http://plymouthvoice.com/fire-department-receives-donation-of-pet-masks/

 In 2015 Plymouth Township officials recognized the immediate need for upgrades to fire department equipment.
 The biggest additions were two new ambulance units, new firefighter gear, and up-to-date SCBA breather bottles.
 Officials also authorized a new fogger, office furniture, training equipment, headsets and an improved radio system.
-Still needing replacement in 2018 are the department's two fire engines; the trucks currently in use were purchased in 1989, 1992, and 2000.
-They are worn out and need frequent repair.
-Whether citizens notice or not, at least one or more fire stations are often browned out (closed) due to lack of staff or trucks being repaired.
+Needing replacement are two of the department's fire engines; the trucks currently in use were purchased in 1989, 1992, and 2000.
+They are worn out and require frequent repair.
+Frequently, one or more fire stations are browned out (closed) due to lack of staff or trucks being repaired.
+Good news!
+One new fire engine was placed on order in 2018.

 Number of emergencies responded to: